Andrew-S-Rosen/QMOF/README.md

 3. [`tools`](tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out problematic MOF structures.

 4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the QMOF Database paper.

-On an [external Box server](https://northwestern.box.com/s/s61g5xsbpos3smj93a8i4tk50c0so08m), you can find SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF Database structures, which can be used with the machine learning scripts to reproduce the figures in the QMOF Database paper.

 ## Licensing
 The data underlying the QMOF Database is made publicly available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 This means you can copy it, share it, adapt it, and do whatever you like with it provided that you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).